College football: East

-The first intercollegiate game in the state of Vermont happened on November 6, 1886, between Dartmouth and Vermont at Burlington, Vermont.
-Dartmouth won 91 to 0.
+Brown entered the intercollegiate game in 1878.
 Penn State played its first season in 1887, but had no head coach for their first five years, from 1887 to 1891.
-The teams played its home games on the Old Main lawn on campus in State College, Pennsylvania.
-They compiled a 12–8–1 record in these seasons, playing as an independent from 1887 to 1890.

 In 1891, the Pennsylvania Intercollegiate Football Association (PIFA) was formed.
 It consisted of Bucknell University, Dickinson College, Franklin & Marshall College, Haverford College, Penn State, and Swarthmore College.
 Lafayette College, and Lehigh University were excluded because it was felt they would dominate the Association.
 Penn State won the championship with a 4–1–0 record.
 Bucknell's record was 3–1–1 (losing to Franklin & Marshall and tying Dickinson).
 The Association was dissolved prior to the 1892 season.

 The first nighttime football game was played in Mansfield, Pennsylvania on September 28, 1892, between Mansfield State Normal and Wyoming Seminary and ended at halftime in a 0–0 tie.
 The Army–Navy game of 1893 saw the first documented use of a football helmet by a player in a game.
 Joseph M. Reeves had a crude leather helmet made by a shoemaker in Annapolis and wore it in the game after being warned by his doctor that he risked death if he continued to play football after suffering an earlier kick to the head.